johnbenedictyan/Craft-Cooking/notes.md

 Things needed to be done:
 RED:
-1. Recipe list search functionality
+1. Update the search functionality to also check if the search term matches the cuisine/ingredient rather than just the name of the recipe
 2. Recipe creator
 3. Recipe updator
 4. Add in recipes and populate both the front page as well as the recipe list page.